What does Ashley mean?

 (male) Ashel, Ashney, ..

-Ashley is a very popular first name for men (#584 out of 1220) and also a very popular surname or last name for all people (#725 out of 88799).
-(1990 U.S. Census)
+Ashley is a very prominent first name for males (#584 out of 1220, Top 48%) and also a very prominent surname for both adults and children (#852 out of 150436, Top 1%).
+(2000 U.S. Demographics)

 Ashley reached its highest rank of #357 in the U.S. in the 1980s, but is not in the list currently.
 (Top 2000 Names, 2015)

 Which version is better?with its variant forms and related boy names.
 Prominent varying forms of Ashley are Ash (#1614 in 2015), Ashton (#141) and Lee (#679).
 Usage of these relations of Ashley was more pronounced during the years 1890-1899 (median #984) and has become much diminished since (#1108, ▼54%), with forms such as Lee becoming less fashionable.